abmantha/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

 #### 3. Creation of the Training Set & Training Process
 For this model, I solely relied on the sample driving data provided by Udacity.
 For pre-processing, I simply converted images from BGR to RGB color space.
 In addition, I utilized image data from all 3 cameras.
 With a basic correction factor of 0.2, I appended the associated steering wheel angle with a correction of 0.2.
-Furthermore, I flipped all images and produced corresponding steering wheel measures (multiply by -1).

 I finally randomly shuffled the data set and put 80% of the data into a validation set.